MickeMarten/Birthday-Reminder-Backend/README.md

-Birthday Reminder Bot This project is a Telegram bot that sends birthday reminders for friends listed in a Firebase Firestore database.
+Birthday Reminder, This project is a Telegram bot that sends birthday reminders for friends listed in a Firebase Firestore database.
 The bot checks two days in advance for upcoming birthdays and sends a message with the names and ages of friends who will soon celebrate their birthdays.
 Data is added at